JocelynF1/NetworkDesign_ProgrammingProject/ReadMe.txt

    -To include data packet error (i.e. Packet Corruption), input an integer value when prompted indicating the percentage of packets that will be initially sent corrupt.
    -To include data packet loss, input an integer value when prompted indicating the percentage of packets that will be lost during transmission from Client to the Receiver.
+   -To include timeout, input an integer in whole milliseconds -To include window size, input an integer

 2. UDPServer.py